anntranhuu/anntranhuu/README.md

 I’m driven by opportunities that combine **data science, teamwork, and purpose** — helping organisations make **sustainable, people-first decisions** grounded in insight and empathy.

 ---

+## 🤓 Current Data Science Project(s)

+Currently, I am working on a demand forecasting project using Python where I am evaluating different models in their ability to forecast product demand.
+So far I have used linear regression and time-series forecasting.

 ## 📫 Let’s Connect